Cucumbers are a tender, warm-weather crop.

 - 4 weeks before the last frost in spring: warm planting beds where cucumbers will grow by covering with black plastic or covering with a plastic tunnel.

-- 2 weeks before the last frost in spring: transplant seedlings into warmed planting beds and protect with plastic tunnel; minimum soil temperature should be 60°
+- 2 weeks before the last frost in spring: transplant seedlings into warmed planting beds and protect them with a plastic tunnel; minimum soil temperature should be 60°F.

 - 2 to 3 weeks after the last frost in spring: direct sow seed in the garden or set out transplant unprotected.